mpcox/203.328/README.md

 [WS7743.fq](datasets/WS7743.fq)<br>
 [XQ8842.fq](datasets/XQ8842.fq)

-Work out what organism your 'sample' came from and what gene was sequenced.
+Work out what species your 'sample' came from and what gene was sequenced.
 Choose a dataset randomly, do not use the example dataset (EV6293.fq), and do not choose the same dataset as your neighbor!

 > Hint: save your files if you want to look at them at home.
 All of the output files made by Velvet are simple text files that you can open in any basic text editor, like TextEdit or Notepad.